 The Heritage Park Hotel is an International level hotel and probably the most expensive one I’ve ever stayed in for a standard room.

 The hotel is 10 years old and on the original site of the Solomon Islands’ Governor-General’s residence.
 The main building is a renovation of the original house and sitting in the restaurant you can see the features of what was the main hall.

 Heritage Park Hotel has a beautiful pool with a bar area, a gym which had good equipment for a hotel gym, and multiple eating places, including a restaurant serving an international menu.

 Only 1G of internet each day per room, and, as I’d had a week largely offline, I used this in nine minutes as everything on my phone auto updated.
 Beyond that, internet pricing is extortionate and you’re much better off picking up a local SIM card and buying a data pack.

 Where should you go in the Solomon Islands?

-If you only have around a week my recommendation would be to fly into Honiara and spend a night or two exploring before taking a domestic flight to Gizo.
+If you only have around a week to visit the Solomon Islands my recommendation would be to fly into Honiara and spend a night or two exploring before taking a domestic flight to Gizo.
 After spending around three nights in the islands around Gizo you should then take a boat to Munda for a couple of nights before flying home from there via Brisbane.

-This would make for the perfect round trip itinerary taking in a variety of the great things the Solomon Islands has to offer.
+This would make for the perfect round trip itinerary taking in a variety of the great things Solomon Islands travel has to offer.

 Thank you so much to the Solomon Islands Tourism Board for hosting me for the purpose of writing and sharing my honest experiences.